sakshilverma/Operations-On-Linked-Lists/README.md

 # Operations-On-Linked-Lists
-Various Operations On Linked Lists
+This project will help you perform various Operations On Linked Lists like insert, delete, display & merge the elements of 2 linked lists.